dsaa-anonymous/mmr-methodkg-dsaa/src/graph_only/historical_features/README.md

 - known static categorical metadata such as program, NSF organization, directorate, institution, state, and award instrument

 Historical features use **only awards with `start_year < target_start_year`**.
 Same-year awards are not used as prior history.

-## Important modeling note

-These are lightweight graph-only baselines, not full GNNs.
-They are useful for answering:

-> Does historical PI/institution/program/collaboration context contain predictive signal even without award text?

-Once you get TIDE access, you can build heavier graph models such as GraphSAGE, R-GCN, or HGT using the same graph schema.